 Magnetic Island to Townsville

-• The following dangerous goods MUST NOT be carried
+• The following MUST NOT be carried

 Corrosive and Toxic substances, examples: